 Other projects supported by the Pathgate Partnership Programme in 2008 include funding for the setting up of a new altar for Mahakala Protector practice at the Palyul Nyingma Buddhist Association in Singapore.
 Previous support for the Singapore Palyul Centre has included the procurement at their request of two Buddha statues

 - one of Shakyamuni Buddha and one of Zambhala - for the shrine room at their new centre.
 In Bhutan, plans for the establishing of a retreat centre there has been quietly proceeding for over two years.
 In 2008, phase one of a retreat centre began with the renovation of a retreat house to be used for the purpose of three year, three month retreat, while full funding has been provided for the construction of a prayer hall and supporting facilities for a small number of nuns in the Buddhist Kingdom.
 Part funding has also been granted to a housing project in South India for a small number of monks originating from a small Beri monastic community in Eastern Tibet.

 Ongoing programmes, which started in the 1990s, sponsoring education for young people, support for the elderly and medical services for the needed, have continued throughout 2008 in India, Bhutan, Mongolia, Nepal, Bangladesh and Africa.
 In addition, sponsorship and specific support for a whole range of projects have also been extended to a great number of individuals from around the world.
 These and much more are merely a brief description of some of the compassionate activities supported by the Pathgate Partnership Programme.
 None of these could have been possible without the generous support from the students and friends of Pathgate Institute.
-If you wish to support the Pathgate Partnership Programme and become a Friend of Pathgate International, please click on Make a Donation.
+If you wish to support the Pathgate Partnership Programme and become a Friend of Pathgate International, please click on Make an Offering.